 FSD is reducing the threat of toxic waste by performing the following activities:

 - Sealing off and marking contaminated unmarked industrial waste sites by means of fences or walls and by placing danger signs.
-This avoid that people and animals indadvertedly stray into dangerous sites.
+This avoid that people and animals inadvertently straying into dangerous sites.

 - Physically remediating the sites.
 This may involve the excavation and safe destruction of buried chemicals, the covering of radio-active and toxic mining tailings materials, installing long-term monitoring systems for the ground-water and similar measures.

-In Kyrgyzstan, FSD has performed an Environmental Impact Assessment of the abandoned lead and zinc mine Sumsar.
-The results showed that the toxic dust from Tailings No. 3 are of concern and potentially hazardous to the local population.
+In Kyrgyzstan, FSD has performed an Environmental Impact Assessment of an abandoned lead and zinc mine in Sumsar.
+The results showed that the toxic dust from the legacy tailing piles are of concern and potentially hazardous to the local population.
 Further reading: http://www.miningweekly.com/article/eia-released-on-kyrgyzstan-mine-environmental-rehab-concern-2017-05-05/rep_id:3650.
-FSD is now planning a multi-year social medical intervention in support of the local population.

 In Tajikistan, FSD has isolated the Uranium tailings heaps "Karta 1-9" in Buston (formerly Chkalovsk) by means of a high and 1'800 m long concrete wall to avoid people and animals straying into the site.
-As a next step FSD will perform an Environmental Impact Assessment and a Feasibility Study was completed in support of wider regional initiatives through coordination with the European Union, IAEA and the coordination group for legacy uranium tailing sites (CGULS).
+Following this, in 2017-2018 an Environmental Impact Assessment and a Feasibility Study was completed in support of wider regional initiatives through coordination with the European Union, IAEA and the coordination group for legacy uranium tailing sites (CGULS).

 A special Thanks for our donors and supporters: